 2. Then, a note should not sound “pointy” and sharp, because if it does, it would lean towards the staccatissimo sphere; so, yes, staccato is short but not that pointy.

-3. The aftertaste or aftertouch of staccato, as we call it, should not linger around but should be prompt.
-So, pointy is again the word here, and as a general rule, we should avoid playing our notes in that manner.
+3. The aftertaste of staccato (or aftertouch as we call it) should not linger around but should be prompt.
+So, pointy is again the word here, and as a general rule, we should avoid playing our staccato notes in that manner.

-4. If we were forced to define staccato in “mathematical terms”, we would say that it should occupy up to half of the length of a note’s exact duration: If, for instance, we had a staccato on a crotchet, it should only be able to divide the crotchet in up to its half—no more, but it could be less.
+4. If we were forced to define staccato in “mathematical terms” we would say that it should occupy up to half of the length of a note’s full duration: If, for instance, we had a staccato on a crotchet, it should only be able to divide the crotchet in up to its half—no more, but it could be less.
 See example below:

 Like many of my colleagues, in my annotated edition of Petzold’s minuets in G, I support that the